Mark-Pasq/PasquantonioM_COMP490_Sprint1/README.md

 # Sprint 1 consists of the setting up and retrieving of the github.com/jobs api.
 It had to be converted to
 # a .json file so it could be saved to a text file for use later.
 There also had to be two tests written
 # to confirm that the file was being downloaded and saved to the text file.
+All parts of the Sprint worked,
-The Sprint 1 files will be used
+# including the github actions porting of testing.
+The Sprint 1 files will be used in the Sprint 2
-# in the Sprint 2 iteration of the project.
+# iteration of the project.